Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     7. The duration of the sample signalled in the trun box SHOULD correspond to the duration of the metadata if the metadata is valid for a duration of time (if applicable)
+     7. The duration of the sample signalled in the trun box SHOULD correspond to the duration of the metadata if the metadata is valid for a duration of time (if applicable), however, sometimes this is not the case and alternative durations can be used.
      8. Empty samples, and fragments with empty samples SHOULD be used to fill the timeline to avoid timeline gaps or 32 bit duration overflow for large timescales